NazarTymiv/weather-app/README.md

 ## Getting Started

-To get a local copy of **Jobify** and test it manually follow next steps.
+To get a local copy of **Weather App** and test it manually follow next steps.

 ### Prerequisites
 Install [nodeJS](https://nodejs.org/en/download/current) or update npm to latest version using next command.